egg over CTA

 Early detection is critical, so don’t ignore the issue.
 Check under wallpaper, behind drywall and ceiling tiles, in heating ducts, and underneath the bathroom and kitchen sinks.
 There may even be an issue with rotting wood windows that may have trapped mold in the crevices of the frame.

 If you have checked everywhere and still notice the tell-tale odour, it may be time to bring in a professional to inspect your home.
 Contact the technicians at Ecoline Windows for a no-obligation evaluation.
 They will check the condition of your windows and frames to determine if you need replacement windows.
-You may only need a couple of replacements to stop mold in its tracks.
+You may only need a couple of replacements to stop mould in its tracks.

 Although there is always a risk of mold growth in your home, maintaining a proactive approach through prevention methods will keep the problem under control, keep your windows looking their best, and help your family breathing easier.